practicalli/spacemacs/refactor/clj-refactor/reference.md

 All functions in clj-refactor have a two-letter mnemonic shortcut.
 E.g. `rs` for `cljr-rename-symbol`.

 The configuration for clj-refactor is in the file `~/.emacs.d/layers/+lang/clojure/packages.el`.
-The specific `clj-refactor` configuratoin is in the `clojure/init-clj-refactor` function.
+The specific `clj-refactor` configuration is in the `clojure/init-clj-refactor` function.

 The most relevant configuration is the keybindings prefix, which for spacemacs is `c-c C-f`.